telerik/ajax-docs/controls/dataform/mobile-support/fluid-and-elastic-capabilities.md

 </style>
 ````

->note RadDataForm does not take care of the metrics of the controls that are place in it.
+>tip RadDataForm does not take care of the metrics of the controls that are place in it.
 This means that if you simply change its font-size that won’t affect the child controls in the template.
 They should be handled manually.
 >

 # See also